March 22, 2008 Southern Harbor Sleds: (26 Photos)

 20.

-19. When we arrived at the warm up shack just east of Clarenville we found the left side trailing arm on Captain H’s sled had come off where it attaches to the body!
+19. When we arrived at the warm up shack just east of Clarenville we found the left side trailing arm on Captain H’s sled came off where it attaches to the body!

 18. Upon inspection we found the washer on the trailing arm bolt failed and the arm pulled off over the bolt.
 Some trail side ingenuity using the sled's tool kit multi-wrench as a washer got us back on the trail and into Clarenville.
 With some help from the guys at OMB Supply in Clarenville we made a proper repair with new washers.